 In addition, Seibu Landscape holds an annual disaster preparation event at each park it manages with the goal of educating local residents about disaster preparedness and promoting the related functions and facilities of the parks.

-For more details on these initiatives, please refer to the websites of each Group company in the Group Company Initiatives section below.
+For more details on these initiatives, please refer to the websites of each Group company in the Group company Initiatives section below.

 Equipping facilities and train stations with disaster relief supplies

 Seibu Properties operates large commercial buildings and shopping centers such as the DaiyaGate Ikebukuro building, Tokyo Garden Terrace Kioicho, and Grand Emio Tokorozawa.
 To prepare these facilities for a major earthquake or other large-scale disaster, the company has stocked them with emergency relief supplies, installed backup emergency power generators, and designated spaces as emergency shelters for employees and customers who are unable to return home following a disaster.
-Tokyo Garden Terrace Kioicho is located in Tokyo's Chiyoda Ward, and the Group has concluded an agreement with the ward's government to cooperate in the event of a major disaster.
-Likewise, the Group has concluded an agreement with Tokyo's Toshima Ward, home to the DaiyaGate Ikebukuro building, to provide assistance to people who are stranded in the area due to a disaster.
+Tokyo Garden Terrace Kioicho is located in Tokyo's Chiyoda Ward, and the company has concluded an agreement with the ward's government to cooperate in the event of a major disaster.
+Likewise, an agreement with Tokyo's Toshima Ward, home to the DaiyaGate Ikebukuro building, to provide assistance to people who are stranded in the area due to a disaster.

 Seibu Railway has also committed to assisting stranded commuters through agreements with municipalities served by its railway lines, including Toshima Ward and the cities of Nishi-Tokyo and Higashi-Kurume.
 Moreover, each of its train stations is stocked with essential emergency relief supplies, including drinking water.
 DaiyaGate Ikebukuro building provides safety and security, including high earthquake-resistance and energy supply during disasters, and offers a healthy and comfortable environment in the form of comfortable office spaces and a thermal environment with small upper and lower temperature differences.
 In recognition of these and other features, the building was given CASBEE for Smart Wellness Office Rank S certification, the highest rank in the CASBEE for Smart Wellness Office certification system.

 Prince Hotels has also stocked each of its hotels with emergency supplies, and provided its employees with an emergency handbook that explains how to direct and assist guests at the time of a disaster, as well as procedures for confirming the safety of all people onsite.